Building Effective Relationships with Politicians: A Guide for NHS Leaders

 Other things to note about the new intake, overall:

-- It is the most ‘state-educated’ intake since 1979, with only two Cabinet members educated privately.
+• It is the most ‘state-educated’ intake since 1979, with only 1 Cabinet member educated privately.

 For NHS leaders, these changes mean there is a significant opportunity, and responsibility, to build effective relationships with local MPs.
 Many MPs are in marginal seats, eager to make an impact in a competitive political landscape.
 Supporting or opposing NHS initiatives could be one way for them to do so, making early engagement and trust-building essential.